leonelluiscorado/GEDICorrect/README.md

 Output directory: /data/output
 ```

-In container mode these paths are selected automatically; they are shown here only to explain the volume mapping.

 Results and job logs appear in the host's `data/output` directory.
 ALS and GEDI inputs are mounted read-only; only the output directory is writable.

-Stop the service with:
+You can stop the service with:

 ```bash
 docker compose down